What Are Safety Training and Education?

 This is the business decision that would benefit the adoption of the "paper SMS."
 Based on over a dozen years of observations, I believe this business tactic is more common than the aviation industry cares to admit.
 If I were to venture a guess of how many aviation service providers have a paper SMS, I would say between 25-40%.
 What do you think?

 This revelation may cause you to roll your eyes in disbelief.
 If you feel otherwise, please leave a comment.
 I doubt many regulatory authorities will admit this, but they certainly see it in action.
-But this is not necessarily a bad thing from the perspective of the civil aviation authorities (CAAs).
+However, this is not necessarily a bad thing from the perspective of civil aviation authorities (CAAs).
 SMS requires a major cultural shift and if you can get operators to "fake it" for a few years, some of these organizations with paper SMS will slowly come around.
 Fake it until you make it!

 Have a paper SMS?
 Don't worry.
 Keep at it long enough, and your "may" blossom; however, an SMS won't happen by itself.
 Somebody has to take the reins and make it happen.
 Who?
 It should be the accountable executive, as SMS is implemented most successfully from the top down.